fabrice-etanchaud/dbt-dremio/README.md

 space|only in the user's home space, and by manually uploading files in the UI|only in the UI|yes distributed shared storage (`$scratch` source)|yes|yes|no

-As you can see, using the SQL-DDL interface, the location's type implies the relation's type, so materialization's implementations do not have to take care of possible relation type mutations.
+As you can see, using the SQL-DDL interface, the location type implies the relation type, so materialization implementations do not have to take care of possible relation type mutations.

 The UI allows dots in a space's name : **the adapter does not handle that correctly**.